Merton Yale Cady

-Merton Yale Cady (1840 – 1900) was a prominent architect and builder in Moline, Illinois.
+Merton Yale Cady (1840 – 1900) was an American prominent architect and builder in Moline, Illinois.
 He designed various buildings at Chicago World's Fair in 1893, and designed the Riverside Cemetery in Moline.
 He designed Cast-iron structures and number of buildings for his father-in-law, John Deere, and his enterprise, Deere & Company.

 He also worked in New York for the Yale Lock Company of his grandfather, Linus Yale Sr., and on the Equitable Life Building in Manhattan.